Sara Jeannette Duncan: Life

 Born Sarah Janet Duncan on 22 December 1861 at 96 West Street, Brantford, Canada West (now Ontario), she was the oldest daughter of Charles Duncan, a well-off Scottish immigrant who worked as a dry goods and furniture merchant, and his wife, Jane (née Bell), who was Canada-born of Irish descent.
 She trained as a teacher, taking a third-class certificate at Brantford Model School and her second-class certificate at Toronto Normal School, but always had an eye on a literary career.
 She had poetry printed as early as 1880, two years before she fully qualified as a teacher.
 A period of supply teaching in the Brantford area ended in December 1884, when she travelled to New Orleans after persuading The Globe newspaper in Toronto and the Advertiser in London, Ontario to pay her for articles about the World Cotton Centennial.
 Her articles were published under the pseudonym "Garth" and reprinted in other newspapers.
 They led The Globe to offer her a regular weekly column when she returned to Canada some months later.

 Duncan wrote her "Other People and I" column for The Globe during the summer of 1885 using the name "Garth Grafton".
 She then moved to the Washington Post in Washington D. C., where she was soon put in charge of the current literature department.
 She was back as "Garth Grafton" at The Globe in summer 1886, taking over the "Woman's World" section that had emerged.
 As in Washington, she contributed more generally as a member of the editorial staff.
-While the "Woman's World" column was fairly light in tone, she also wrote a more serious column for Week, a Toronto-based literary periodical, using the names "Jeannette Duncan" and "Sara Jeannette Duncan".
+While the "Woman's World" column was fairly light in tone, she also wrote a more serious column for The Week, a Toronto-based literary periodical, using the names "Jeannette Duncan" and "Sara Jeannette Duncan".
 Her biographer, Misao Dean, says that "well-suited to the Week, her strongly defined progressive views on international copyright, women's suffrage, and realist fiction made her work remarkable in such conservative journals as the Globe and the Post."

 In early 1887, Duncan became parliamentary correspondent for the Montreal Star, basing herself in Ottawa.
 In 1888, she embarked on a world tour with a friend, Montreal journalist Lily Lewis.
 The idea of a woman travelling alone at that time was unconventional.
 Her intention was to gather material for a book, although both also filed stories to the Star as they travelled.
 In 1889, during this tour, she attended a function in Calcutta organised by Lord Lansdowne, then Viceroy of India, whom she had previously known in Canada.
 There she met the Anglo-Indian civil servant Everard Charles Cotes, who was working as an entomologist in the Indian Museum.
 The couple married a year later on 6 December 1890, after a proposal at the Taj Mahal.